Robomikel/Steam-Server-Manager/README.md

 Configure berfore install (optional):
 Find default config for game you wish to install
 ```\Steam-Server-Manager\config-default\*_default.ps1```
-Change any vars like port or server name.
+Change any vars like port/s or server name.

 # Install Server
 open PowerShell as user NOT Admin
 ssm accepts 1 or 2 parameters. first param specifies ssm command and the second is server folder name. if server folder name does not exist it creates it.   ```.\ssm.ps1 install insserver```
 If Optional name is used, will grab APP ID

-Example
+Example:
 Install miscreated server ```./ssm install misserver```